About Oceana County

 Jail & Inmate Records

-The Oceana County Jail, located in Hart, is the primary detention facility for individuals arrested within the county.
+Oceana County Jail, located in Hart, is the primary detention facility for people arrested within Oceana County.
 The booking process involves fingerprinting, photographing, and recording personal information.
 Inmate lookup services are available through the Sheriff's Office, allowing residents to find information about current detainees.
 Visitation rules require scheduling in advance, with specific hours allocated for family and attorney visits.

 - The bond and bail process in Michigan allows for the release of detainees under certain conditions, with details available through the jail administration.